France seeks Renault board meeting to replace Ghosn: sources

 Nissan CEO Hiroto Saikawa said in a Monday interview he expected Renault to back the Japanese carmaker’s ouster of Ghosn when its board of directors were finally given full access to the findings of its internal investigation.

-Reporting by Laurence Frost; Editing by Georgina Prodhan and Jan Harvey
+Reporting by Laurence Frost; Editing by Georgina Prodhan, Jan Harvey and Chris Reese